Multi-Twisted Generalized Reed-Solomon Codes: Structure, Properties, and Constructions: Introduction

-Motivated by the above works, in this paper, we consider a special class of $(\mathcal{L},\mathcal{P})$-TGRS codes with $\ell$ twists, i.e., the $(+)$-$(\mathcal{L},\mathcal{P})$-TGRS code, and partially answers an open problem proposed by Hu et al. \cite{A28} in 2025, and promote two constructions for self-orthogonal codes given by Ding et al. \cite{A34} in 2025.
+Motivated by the above works, in this paper, we consider a special class of the $(\mathcal{L},\mathcal{P})$-TGRS codes with $\ell$ twists, and study some coding properties including parity-check matrix, self-orthogonality, NMDS property , LCD MDS property and non-GRS property.